 Implantable Contact Lenses

-Implantable Contact Lenses (ICL), the EVO Visian ICL are micro-thin lenses placed inside the eye to correct short-sightedness (myopia), far-sightedness (hyperopia) and astigmatism.
+Implantable Contact Lenses, otherwise know as Implantable Collamer Lenses (ICL) from EVO Visian ICL are micro-thin lenses placed inside the eye to correct short-sightedness (myopia), far-sightedness (hyperopia) and astigmatism.

 Centre for Sight Tech team